vasilealexandru23/MapReduce-Model/README.md

 and upload it's data in them (first we put all the data in a local vector, and sort it by the number of files that have the current word and then write it in the file).

+To not use global variables, I integreted all data in a custom struct and I pass it in each thread's function.
+I could optimize it, because some data is never used by mapper threads and some data is never used by reducer threads, but it works fine like that.

 ### Note: Read more about the model in this [paperwork](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) done by Jeffrey Dean and Sanjay Ghemawat Google Engineers.

 ### Copyright 2024 Vasile Alexandru-Gabriel (vasilealexandru37@gmail.com)